Colonial Interior Design Style - - Key Elements and Inspiration

 Scatter candles along your mantels, sideboards, and tables for soft, flickering ambience.
 Traditional lanterns – real or electric – add both mood and authenticity to your evenings.
 If you have a fireplace, keep a basket of pillar candles on hand to mimic a glowing hearth.
 Keep arrangements simple and functional to channel colonial sensibilities.

-Arrange a few classic pewter dishes, clay pitchers, or blue-and-white ceramics on open shelves or inside glass-front cabinets.
-These timeless materials highlight colonial interiors' appreciation for everyday craftsmanship.
-Display only a few favorites for impact, and rotate them seasonally to refresh your displays without feeling cluttered.
+Arrange a few classic pewter dishes, clay pitchers or blue-and-white ceramics on open shelves or inside glass-front cabinets.
+These materials, emphasizing the beauty in everyday craftsmanship, are integral to colonial interiors.
+Just display a few favorites for impact and rotate them seasonally to refresh your décor.

 If practical, install wood wainscoting or beadboard to add depth and architectural interest.
 Painted in a coordinating hue to your main palette, this detail instantly gives a nod to historic homes.
 If full paneling isn’t feasible, even a section behind your dining table or entryway can hint at colonial structure and sophistication.